owlbarn/tutorial/book/linear-algebra/README.md

 EXPLAIN the concepts of vector space and subspace.

-EXPLAIN what is column space and null space .
+EXPLAIN what is column space and null space, and the other two.

 ### Rank and Basis

 We have seen using LU factorisation to solve Ax=b, but it won't work every time.
 For one thing, $A$ may not be square matrix.
+Or the given information is not enough (multiple solutions)

+Example

 Besides, some of the equations might be "useless".
 One of these equation provide no new information.

 Example: a linear-dependent square matrix.

+Understanding a bit of these theories will be helpful to using functions, instead blindly believing the function can give you solution every time.
+(In this section I need to show some "fail" examples)

 Introduce: rank.
 The definition of linear independence.